Gourav-Desetty/abuse-ring-sentinel/ARCHITECTURE.md

 Serverless, ~$0.40/GB-hour per session).
 Worth knowing, but secondary to the main reason: this is the right tool for detecting patterns whose shape is already known, not a workaround for one that costs money.

-The module keeps its original name (`gds_detection.py`) rather than being renamed, since it's still the same pipeline stage and the same interface downstream code depends on — the docstring, not the filename, carries the explanation.

 ### The agent: detect → diagnose → verify → decide